 James Monroe’s Highland is a historic site with a new story to tell.
-America’s fifth president lived at Highland with his family, including wife Elizabeth Kortright Monroe, from 1799 to 1823.
-They owned the property even longer (from 1793 to 1826).
-Between a fire that destroyed the main residence and enhancements by later owners, mystery and misunderstanding surrounded the site for years—only now are historians and archaeologists peeling back the layers of history to uncover Highland’s—and Monroe’s—true past.
+America’s fifth president lived at Highland sporadically from 1799 to 1823.
+Monroe sold the house and the fields immediately surrounding it in 1826, and the Bank of the United States sold the remaining farmland in 1828.
+The history of Highland includes James Monroe, his wife Elizabeth Kortright Monroe, and their family, as well as many enslaved men, women, and children.
+Between the untold stories of enslaved people, a fire that destroyed the main residence, and property changes by later owners, mystery and misunderstanding surrounded the site for years.
+Only now are historians and archaeologists peeling back the layers of history to uncover Highland’s complete past.

 Old Name, Renewed

 The Monroes’ original residence, built in 1799, burned down around the mid-1800s.
 Later owners contributed the name “Ash Lawn,” which was linked to the property’s name for more than a century.
 In 2016 it reverted to its name given by the Monroes.

 In 2016, a research discovery was announced that transformed our understanding of Highland—and of Monroe himself.
 Archaeological work uncovered remains from the 1799 main house, preserved just below the ground’s surface.
 The archaeological research continues, with more excavations planned for the future!

 Reading the Rubble